dotherightthing/wpdtrt-gallery/readme.txt

 === DTRT Gallery ===
 Contributors: dotherightthingnz
 Donate link: http://dotherightthing.co.nz
-Tags: gallery
+Tags: gallery, video, audio, map
-Requires at least: 4.8.1
+Requires at least: 4.9.5
-Tested up to: 4.9.4
+Tested up to: 4.9.5
 Requires PHP: 5.6.30
 Stable tag: 1.6.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gallery viewer which supports images, panoramas, maps, SoundCloud and Vimeo
+Gallery viewer which supports images, panoramas, maps, SoundCloud and Vimeo.

 == Description ==

-Gallery viewer which supports images, panoramas, maps, SoundCloud and Vimeo
+Gallery viewer which supports images, panoramas, maps, SoundCloud and Vimeo.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-gallery` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Use the Settings->DTRT Gallery screen to configure the plugin

 == Frequently Asked Questions ==

-= How do I use the plugin? =

 The plugin shortcode is automatically injected into the content and wraps all `<h2>` headings.